Law Clerk Program

 - A letter explaining why you are seeking the position; and

 - One sample of legal writing which you have entirely written yourself (maximum of 15 pages).
-Please note that two writing samples are warranted only if you submit a sample in each official language.

 In addition, we must receive: